The rapid penetration of smartphones and the internet means that the e-commerce industry has become more viable to the general masses.

 Your customers are the heart and soul of your e-commerce business.
 If you don't know how they think about your products and services, you won't gain maximum customer engagement.

 Let's say that you're one of those businesses that sell courses online, where you sell online courses from your website.
-When you gather feedback but not responding, it will only give your customers the impression that you're using this as some hard-selling strategy when you don't care.
+When you gather feedback but do not respond, it will only give your customers the impression that you're using this as some hard-selling strategy when you don't care.

 2 .
 Maintain an Effective Communication